Just One Episode In, "Our Kind Of People" Is Our Kind Of TV Show

 Although Martha's Vineyard is predominantly known as the playground for wealthy white people, it's also home to an exclusive community of some of the country's Black one percent.
-Inspired by the controversial Lawrence Otis Graham book of the same name, the first episode of new FOX series Our Kind of People peels back the layers of that close-knit circle of bougie Black folks living in the area, revealing a dramatic tension between old money and new dreams that threaten to unravel the entire fabric of the legendary community.
+Inspired by the controversial Lawrence Otis Graham book of the same name, the first episode of new FOX series Our Kind of People (which Canadians can watch on CTV or the CTV App) peels back the layers of that close-knit circle of bougie Black folks living in the area, revealing a dramatic tension between old money and new dreams that threaten to unravel the entire fabric of the legendary community.
 It's juicy, it's dramatic, and it's very, very Black.

 Advertisement